 This indication is consistent with the sparse amounts of carbonised plant remains recovered from the constructions.
-The most probable interpretation is that the plant remains represent sporadic accidental carbonisation around heat sources over an unknown period of time.
-The small amounts of material preclude any high-resolution botanical interpretation of internal house functionality.
-However, the inter-house distribution may be seen as providing some tenuous functional data.
-As seen in Table 3, almost all plant remains were recovered from A11298 and A11299, i.e. the two longhouses.
-It is therefore plausible that these houses contained hearths around which carbonisation could take place, while the other structures did not.
+The most probable interpretation is that the plant remains represent sporadic, accidental, carbonisation around heat sources over an unknown period of time.
+The small amounts of material precludes any high-resolution botanical interpretation of internal house functionality.
+The inter-house distribution may, however, be seen as providing some tenuous functional data.
+As seen in Table 3 almost all plant remains were recovered from A11298 and A11299, i.e. the two longhouses.
+It is therefore plausible that these houses contained hearths around which carbonisation could take place while the other structures did not.

 Table 3.
-Summary of carbonised plant macrofossils recovered from the houses in the case study section of Locality 1 at Gedved Vest. http://clamator.its.uu.se/uploader/92/JAAH_Grabowski_Table3.pdf
+Summary of carbonised plant macrofossils recovered from the houses in the case study section of Locality 1 at Gedved Vest.